end2endzone/ShellAnything/CONTRIBUTING.md

 ## Report bugs using Github's [issues](https://github.com/end2endzone/ShellAnything/issues)
+We encourage you to write bug reports with detail, background, and sample code.
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/end2endzone/ShellAnything/issues/new/choose); it's that easy!

-## Write bug reports with detail, background, and sample code
-If you think you have found a problem with the application, fill out a "Bug Report".
-This project uses a [Bug Report template](https://github.com/end2endzone/ShellAnything/issues/new?assignees=&labels=bug&template=bug_report.md&title=) which help clarify your bug description and your expectations.
+If you have found a problem, fill out a [Bug Report](https://github.com/end2endzone/ShellAnything/issues/new?template=bug_report.md&labels=bug) which help clarify your bug description and your expectations.
+If you are not sure about your problem, you can also [open a generic issue](https://github.com/end2endzone/ShellAnything/issues/new); it's that easy!

 **Great Bug Reports** tend to have: